Arabization: Arabization during the early Caliphate

-The most significant wave of "Arabization" in history followed the early Muslim conquests of Muhammad and the subsequent Rashidun and Umayyad Caliphates.
-These Arab empires were the first to grow well beyond the Arabian Peninsula, eventually reaching as far as Iberia in the West and Central Asia to the East, covering 11100000 km2, one of the largest imperial expanses in history.
+The most significant wave of Arabization in history followed the early Muslim conquests of Muhammad and the subsequent Rashidun and Umayyad Caliphates.
+These Arab empires were the first to grow far beyond the Arabian Peninsula, eventually reaching as far as Iberia in the West and Central Asia to the East, covering 11100000 km2, one of the largest imperial expanses in history.

 Southern Arabia

-South Arabia is a historical region that consists of the southern region of the Arabian Peninsula, mainly centered in what is now the Republic of Yemen, yet it also included Najran, Jizan, and 'Asir, which are presently in Saudi Arabia, and the Dhofar of present-day Oman.
+South Arabia is a historical region that consists of the southern region of the Arabian Peninsula, mainly centered in what is now the Republic of Yemen, yet it also includes Najran, Jizan, and 'Asir, which are presently in Saudi Arabia, and the Dhofar of present-day Oman.